Exr0nProjects/learn_cpp/notes/random_intuitions/dp_framing.md

     - Problems with one "obvious" node may be longest path problems, which can be solved in `V+E` with a modified topological sort.
     - Problems with two "obvious" nodes may be shortest path or a variant.
     - Problems that care about all nodes are probably MST.
+- Sub DP
+    - If the dp equation for something is complete except requires knowing some property of the state, then it may be possible to run a "helper" dp to produce that value

 ## Per Problem
 | Problem | Structure | Frame | Equation |